Dracaena cinnabari: Description

-The dragon blood tree has an upturned, densely packed crown.
+The dragon blood tree has an upturned, densely packed, umbrella-shaped crown.
 This evergreen species is named after its dark red resin, which is known as "dragon's blood".
 Unlike most monocot plants, Dracaena displays secondary growth; D. cinnabari even has growth zones resembling tree rings found in dicot tree species.
 Along with other arborescent Dracaena species it has a distinctive growth habit called "dracoid habitus".
 Its leaves are found only at the ends of its youngest branches and are shed every three or four years as new leaves simultaneously mature.
-Branching tends to occur when the growth of the terminal bud is stopped, through either flowering or traumatic events (e.g. herbivory).The tree measures up to 9 m in height and 12 m across the crown, and the trunk reaches up to 1.5 m DBH.
+Branching tends to occur when the growth of the terminal bud is stopped, through either flowering or traumatic events (e.g. herbivory).
+The tree measures up to 9 m in height and 12 m across the crown, and the trunk reaches up to 1.5 m DBH.

 The fruits of D. cinnabari are small fleshy berries containing between one and four seeds.
 As they develop they turn from green to black, and then become orange when ripe.
 The berries are eaten by birds (e.g. Onychognatus species) and thereby dispersed.
 The seeds are 4–5 mm in diameter and weigh on average 68 mg.
 The berries exude a deep red resin colloquially known as dragon's blood.

 Like other monocotyledons such as palms, the dragon's blood tree grows from the tip of the stem, with the long, stiff leaves borne in dense rosettes at the end.
 It branches at maturity to produce an umbrella-shaped crown, with leaves that measure up to 60 cm long and 3 cm wide.
 The trunk and branches of D. cinnabari are thick and stout and display dichotomous branching, where each of the branches repeatedly divides into two sections.